tlevine/data-guacamole/readme.md

 * 3.50 Teaspoons of freshly ground black pepper
 * 7.00 Tablespoons of fresh lime juice
 * 1.75 Cups of chopped cilantro

+If that sounds like a bit too much guacamole, divide all of the quantities by some number greater than one.